awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-lambda.md

 }
 ```

 Now that Step Functions is running locally, you can interact with it using the AWS CLI\.
-For example, to get information about this execution, use the following\.
+For example, to get information about this execution, use the following command:

 ```
 aws stepfunctions --endpoint http://localhost:8083 describe-execution --execution-arn arn:aws:states:us-east-1:123456789012:execution:HelloWorld:test
 ```

-Calling `describe-execution` for an execution provides more complete details, as follows\.
+Calling `describe-execution` for an execution provides more complete details, similar to the following output:

 ```
 {